mbermanUCSC/Pocket-Drums/README.md

 This is a simple, real-time audio sequencer developed in JavaScript, designed to run directly in web browsers.
 It enables users to create simple drum patterns with the combination of kicks, snares, hi-hats, and toms, and can also accept sample audio files.
 ## Implementation

-The synth was developed to meet specific criteria for CMPM 150:
+The synth was originally developed to meet specific criteria:

 - **Playback** Generates audible signals directly within the browser.
 - **Responds to Input:** Offers controls to start, stop, and modify sound parameters in real time.